scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 We use a simple notation to describe SemanticDB entities.
-In this notation, `M(v1, v2, ...)` corresponds a Protocol Buffers message `M` with fields set to values `v1`, `v2`, etc. Literals correspond to scalar values, and `List(x1, x2, ...)` corresponds to repeated values.
+In this notation, `M(v1, v2, ...)` corresponds a Protocol Buffers message `M` with fields set to values `v1`, `v2`, etc. Literals correspond to scalar values, `List(x1, x2, ...)` corresponds to repeated values, `None` corresponds to missing optional values.
 Moreover, `<X>` corresponds to an entity that represents `X`.

 ### Scala